peta/textmate-runner/README.md

 ### Makefile

+__TIP__: Just create an additional menu command which calls `make register/unregister` under the hood, so that users can decide by themselves whether to register TextMate with the according document types or not.

 ```
 make icns2imgs:       Converts to ICNS image bundle into multiple separate PNG image files
 make imgs2icns:       Compile multiple separate PNG image files into a ICNS image bundle